17 Mile House Farm Park

-Residents can step back in time during a visit to 17 Mile House, a 155-year old farm which served as an important resting stop for pioneers traveling on the Cherokee/Smoky Hill wagon trails in the 1860’s.
+Visitors can step back in time at the 17 Mile House, a 160-year old farm which served as an important resting stop for pioneers traveling on the Cherokee/Smoky Hill wagon trails in the 1860s.

-This County-designated heritage area includes a historic house, red barn, silo and milk shed, which were restored to their known condition in the early 1900's, as well as two replica windmills and 30 acres of open space.
-The Farm Park also features a trail head to connect to the Cherry Creek Regional Trail, picnic tables, a parking lot and restroom.
+This County-designated heritage area includes a historic house, red barn, silo, milk house and loafing shed, which were restored to their known condition in the early 1900s, as well as two windmills and 32 acres of open space.
+The Farm Park also features a trailhead connecting to the Cherry Creek Regional Trail, picnic tables, a parking lot and a Port-a-let.

-- Please stay on the paths to protect the landscape.
+- Stay on the paths to protect the landscape.

 - Dogs are allowed but must remain on a leash.

-- Do not block access to the general public.
+- Photographers should not block or limit access of the site to the public.

-Note: Access to 17 Mile could be closed off due to maintenance, tours or construction without any advanced notice.
+Note: Access to 17 Mile can be closed off due to maintenance or tours without advanced notice.